ypsman/ansible-sshd-config/README.md

 This Role configures sshd configures.

-Config SSH daemon, root Login and Password Auth
+Config SSH daemon, root Login and Password Auth.

 Default option is to
       PermitRootLogin yes           # do not allow Root to login via ssh